jimvella/java-rpm-example/README.md

     yum install myservice.rpm

-* Deploy the files
+* Deploy the files.
-* Create the service user if the service user does not exist
+* Create the service user if the service user does not exist.
 * Register the service with `chkconfig`

 ####update